Skeith918/DevEnv-Generator/README.md

 # DevEnv-Generator-Website
 ## About DevEnv-Generator-Website
-This is the DevEnv-Generator web interface working with [flask](http://flask.pocoo.org/) which allow to create and manage its custom Development Environment instance deployed automatically with [DevEnv-Generator-App](https://github.com/Skeith918/DevEnv-Generator-App).
+This is the DevEnv-Generator web interface working with [flask](http://flask.pocoo.org/) Its allow to create and manage its custom Development Environment instance deployed automatically with [DevEnv-Generator-App](https://github.com/Skeith918/DevEnv-Generator-App).

 ## Installation